Yelp/paasta/docs/source/contributing.rst

 Unit Tests
 ^^^^^^^^^^

-Python 2.7 and tox are required for running the unit tests.
-You can simply run ``make test`` or ``tox`` to execute them.
+Python 3.6 and virtualenv are required for running the unit tests.
+You can simply run ``make test`` to execute them.

-This will build a virtualenv with the required python packages, then run the tests written in the ``tests`` directory
+This will build a virtualenv with the required python packages, then run the tests written in the ``tests`` directory.

 Integration Tests
 ^^^^^^^^^^^^^^^^^

-Python 2.7, tox, and Docker are required to run the integration test suite.
+Python 3.6, virtualenv, and Docker are required to run the integration test suite.
 You can run ``make itest`` to execute them.

 Example Cluster